JadeJaber/jadejaber.github.io/_posts/articles/2017-02-22-flume-vs-kafka.md

 excerpt: Kafka vs Flume
 categories: articles
 tags:
+  - hortonworks
+  - hadoop
+  - benchmark
+  - storage
+  - streaming
+  - data ingestion
+  - architecture theory
+  - flume
   - kafka
-  - flume
-comments: true
-share: true
 ---

 Kafka  and Flume are different products.
 Kafka is a message broker and sometimes it is called a data base.
 Whereas _Flume is a distributed, reliable, and available service for efficiently collecting, aggregating, and moving large amounts of log data_ => Flume does not "store" data which is case for Kafka.
 Though the products are different, people often get confused on their respective roles.

 |  | Flume | Kafka |